yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

     New-CsTrustedApplication -ApplicationId applicationID -TrustedApplicationPoolFqdn trustedapps.contoso.com -Port 6000

     > [!IMPORTANT]
-    > <P>In the UCMA 5.0 release, the administrator must run the <STRONG>Enable-CsTopology</STRONG> cmdlet after running the <STRONG>New-CsTrustedApplicationPool</STRONG> or <STRONG>New-CsTrustedApplication</STRONG> cmdlet.
-This creates the appropriate trusted service entries in Active Directory.</P>
+    > In the UCMA 5.0 release, the administrator must run the **Enable-CsTopology** cmdlet after running the **New-CsTrustedApplicationPool** or **New-CsTrustedApplication** cmdlet.
+This creates the appropriate trusted service entries in Active Directory.

     When you run this PowerShell cmdlet, replace *applicationID* with the application ID for your application, and replace *trustedapps.contoso.com* with the FQDN of your application pool.

 3. Run the Enable-CsTopology cmdlet to create the appropriate trusted service entries in Active Directory.